 Ask yourself why you want to hunt.
 Do you want to feel a greater part of the nature that surrounds us?
 Do you want to provide high-quality food for yourself or your family and feel the joy that comes from living off the land?
 Do you want to take part in a sport that brings millions of people together all over the country?
 There are many reasons to start hunting.
 Take a minute to figure out what you want to get out of the experience.

 Gray squirrel are common.
-They are usually found in hardwood or mixed hardwood and pine forests.
-They are not usually found in dense pine forests.
-Stands of hardwoods make for good squirrel habitat in part because many of these trees are good mast producers.
-Mast refers to the nuts produced by woody plants and consumed by wildlife.
-An oak tree, for example, is a mast producer because it drops acorns.
+They’re usually found in hardwood or mixed hardwood and pine forests.
+They’re not usually found in dense pine forests.
+Stands of hardwoods make good squirrel habitat because many of these trees are good mast producers.
+Mast refers to the nuts produced by woody plants that wildlife eat.
+For example, an oak tree is a mast producer because it drops acorns.

 Like many game animals, their major activity time is in the morning and the late afternoon.
-Though they will be out and about during the day, too, they will not be as active and prevalent.
+They may be out during the day, but may not be as active.

-Look for big leafy squirrel nests in trees.
-These are a good indicator that squirrels are in the area.
-Note that it is illegal to shoot into a nest.
+Tip: Look for big leafy squirrel nests in trees.
+These are a good hint that squirrels are in the area.
+Keep in mind it is illegal to shoot into a nest.

 Most people get involved in the sport of hunting through family and friends who guide them through the process.

-If you’re going to hunt small game before the end of the season, the guidance of a hunting mentor will be invaluable.
+If you’re going to hunt small game, the guidance of a hunting mentor is invaluable.
 If you can, reach out to an experienced hunter and see if they can mentor you.
 Depending on the hunter, they may also be able to let you use some of their equipment.
 Don’t be afraid to reach out.
 Hunters are generally passionate about hunting, and many would love the opportunity to share this experience with someone else.